Best Scope for AK 47 – The 4 Best Optics in 2023

 Monstrum’s Banshee LPVO Scope is affordable and a great choice for AK-47 users in need of a low-power, variable magnification scope.

 For starters, the Banshee Scope magnifies up to 6x, making it perfect for short to mid-range target shooting and tactical environments.
-In a recent competitive shooting event I participated with my AK47, the scope’s magnification range allowed for quick target acquisition and transitioning between targets at various distances.
-It has pretty good eye relief and a wide eye box, which made it fun and easy to use when I tested it out with my AK-47.
+During my usage over several weeks, I used the scope at ranges from 25 to 300 yards and found it performed very well, providing a clear sight picture and accurate adjustments.
+In a recent competitive shooting event I participated with my AK47, I found the scope’s magnification range allowed for quick target acquisition and transitioning between targets at various distances.
+The generous eye relief and wide eye box made it very comfortable to use with my AK-47, allowing me to easily acquire targets without needing perfect eye alignment behind the scope.

 The lenses are boosted by certain anti-reflective coatings, which are superior and better at producing maximum light transmission compared to similar price-scope models, in my experience.
-However, when compared to higher-end scopes like those from Vortex, the light transmission was not as exceptional, especially in twilight conditions.
-The superior optical clarity here is really something to enjoy and use to maximum effect, particularly if you keep the lenses in good condition thanks to the matching flip-up lens covers that come included with the purchase.
+The optical clarity was quite good in daylight and indoor lighting, providing a sharp and well-defined image.
+However, in low light dusk or dawn conditions, the image lacked definition and contrast.
+When compared to higher-end scopes like those from Vortex, the light transmission was not as exceptional, especially in twilight conditions.
+Still, for most applications the Monstrum delivered excellent optical performance, particularly considering its affordable price point.

 Product Highlights

 The illuminated reticle is the highlight of the equipment.
+In low light conditions from dusk to dawn, the brightness levels allowed me to pick up targets that would have otherwise been obscured.
+Even at 6x magnification I was able to find and engage targets fairly quickly thanks to the illumination.
 It particularly stood out during a low-light indoor range session, where the reticle’s brightness made target acquisition much easier.
 It features an illumination control dial on the side of the housing, and it comes with five different brightness levels in red and green.
 The in-line control dial is very easy to use.

 The reticle itself features MOA hash marks, which can help you estimate bullet drop and other factors.
 Overall, I found the reticle and its design to be helpful and very easy to use, which improved my accuracy with my AK-47.